Index:

 I returned to LA in June of 2002 for a two-man show at La Luz de Jesus Gallery.
 Those paintings may be viewed on my third gallery page.
 I wanted desperately to move to LA in order to cement my relationship with the emerging Low Brow, Pop Surrealist arts community, but, as I explain on the same gallery page, this was not going to happen for me with Aspergers.
 Regardless, Los Angeles held a romantic allure for many years, with a lot of what ifs…

 Romanticism aside, LA went downhill slightly from my first visit to the second.
 In the intervening decades, this decline has accelerated.
 I imagine life for artists in the city has not changed significantly, although, as the Low Brow movement has morphed over time, I doubt its founders find as warm a welcome now as they did then.
-All art movements end.
-Surrealism, for example, lasted only until The Second World War.
-Art movements tied to a specific location may survive in fragments for a while longer, but as their founders age and gradually depart the scene, the moment is lost.
-The vital ideas that once infused the movement may nevertheless endure for generations.

 An independent film made around 2010 featured Low Brow artists known to me from 2002, but I suspect that many of these artists have not flourished in the intervening years.
-My YouTube channel, though unsuccessful so far at making inroads into any art scene, may be just as good as any letter of introduction from someone presently living in Los Angeles.

 The Surreality of My Pop-Surrealist LA Show: I mention, in passing, my reaction to my 2002 LA show somewhere among my YouTube videos, in how I felt like a stranger rather than the guest of honor.
-I was available for conversation, but few took the bait; and of those who spoke to me, few wished to talk about the art on the walls.
+I was available for conversation, but few took the opportunity; and of those who spoke to me, few wished to talk about the art on the walls.
 Nevertheless, someone told me that my show was one of the best they had seen at the gallery.

 How do I evaluate my success at this show, apart from selling a few pictures?
 And mostly to someone who had collected my work before?

-To the degree I might call my show a failure, it may be mainly due to a life-long problem I have: arriving too early on the scene, before the important collectors assemble.
+To the degree I might call my show a failure, it may be due to a life-long problem I have: arriving too early on the scene, before the important collectors assemble.

 Juxtapoz Magazine and The Loss of Vital Moments: As one ages, one purges.
 I subscribed to Juxtapoz Magazine for several years beginning in the late 1990s.
 Long before my romanticism for LA waned, this subscription was ended because I sensed Low Brow was running out of steam.

 As the market solidified, ads (often the same ones repeated from issue to issue) became more prominent in the magazine.
 The same cast of artists were appearing too frequently in the feature pages.
 Moreover, newer artists began to look like leftovers from Postmodern New York galleries.
 This rebranding did not fool me, although developments of this sort are understandable given art magazines need to pay their bills and grow their businesses.
 Unfortunately, this strategy, when compared to the typical lifespan of an art movement, follows the same projected path.
+My idealism at the time of my LA show made me blind to what is painfully clear to see now.

 This courtesy notwithstanding, Low Brow was very much a game of inside baseball, and perhaps this explains why Juxtapoz Magazine’s showed little interest in fresh perspectives from outside Los Angeles.
-This is the age-old dilemma of throwing pasta at the ceiling: Whatever sticks first is what you go with.
-No more experimentation is required.

 Hi Fructose Magazine began publication to counteract this counter-culture drift towards conformity.
 But it too became a victim of diminishing returns, which required commercialism to save it: As Pop-Surrealism began to splinter into various niche styles, Hi Fructose has become better known for its merch of established artists than for discovery of new original talent.
 (They never responded to my submission in 2022!)

-Apart from glimmers of mercurial imagination here and there, much of the art I revisited in the pages of Juxtapoz has not aged well.
+Apart from glimmers of mercurial imagination here and there, much of the art I recently revisited in the pages of Juxtapoz has not aged well.
 Much of it comes off as amateurish and calculated.
 Many artists were rushing into this new market.
 Pop culture imagery was hastily incorporated into new work with little reflection or maturation.
 This rough and ready quality, though lacking the virtue of time-honed craftsmanship, nevertheless matched Low Brow’s natural disposable culture aesthetic, so it was what it was.

 A painting of mine (which I later reworked) was reproduced in a book that commemorated La Luz de Jesus Gallery’s Twentieth Anniversary in 2011.
 The artwork for this show and publication was notably better than where I left the movement in the pages of Juxtapoz in 2003.